malekbenz/malekbenz/_posts/2016-12-06-Step-by-Step-Login-using-facebook-account-Asp.net-Application.md

 ![CMD](/images/AspNetOath2/aspnet.Startup.auth.png){:class="img-responsive" }

-- Copy and paste the AppId and App Secret  into the UseFacebookAuthentication method.
-The AppId and App Secret values shown below are samples and will not work.
+- Copy and paste the `AppId` and `App Secret`  into the `UseFacebookAuthentication` method.

 - Click Save Changes.

 - Run the application.

 - Select Log in to display the Login page.
-Click Facebook under Use another service to log in.
+Click `Facebook` under Use another service to log in.

 ![CMD](/images/AspNetOath2/app.Login.png){:class="img-responsive" }